thelightdesigner/ScuffedWalls/Functions.md

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/rainbow.png)

-The example above uses the HSLtoRGB function to create a rainbow.
+The example above uses the HSLtoRGB line function to create a rainbow.

-The available string functions are:
+The available line functions are:
  - Random(Val1,Val2) => returns a number
  - RandomInt(Val1,Val2) => returns a number
  - HSLtoRGB(Hue,Saturation?,Lightness?,Alpha?,Any extra values like easings or whatever?) => returns a point definition